 (ii) actual communication by a law enforcement officer.

-Yes.
+Vermont has a red flag law.
 A state's attorney or the office of the attorney general may file a petition requesting that the court issue an extreme risk protection order prohibiting a person from purchasing, possessing or receiving a dangerous weapon, or having a dangerous weapon within the person's custody or control.

 Not addressed in state statutes.